 It’s also worth mentioning that improvements in light quality involve adding more phosphors.
 As a result, you typically make a sacrifice in energy efficiency as you move to LEDs with better light characteristics.
 In most cases, this sacrifice is worth it.

 Here is a simple guide that can help point you in the right direction:

-In either case, we are here to help you navigate to the best product for your needs.
-Stay tuned for the final article in this series where we give practical tips from a lighting designer’s perspective.
+No matter the situation, we are here to help you navigate to the best product for your needs.